MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-forms.md

 - **Name**: Enter a name for the form.
 This is the name you'll see in the forms list and when adding the form to a marketing page.
 - **Form type**: Choose whether the form should function as a **Landing page**, **Subscription center**, or **Forward to a friend** form.
 This setting affects the requirements for what your form must contain and where you can use it.
 More information: [Marketing form types](#form-types) and [Design and validate your form content](#form-content)
 - **Update contacts/leads**: Choose which types of records can be created or updated in response to a form submission.
 Usually you should leave this set to **Contacts and leads**, which will update both types of records and link them together as needed to support lead scoring and insights.
 However, you might instead choose to update **Only contacts** or **Only leads** if you want to prevent one of these types of records from being changed.
+If you choose **Only contacts** or **Only leads**, you can even allow form submissions without updating the contact or lead.
+This gives you the option to collect form data, then export to Excel create a custom Workflow or Flow to map the data to an entity of your choosing.
 More information: [How form settings affect lead scoring and interaction records](#form-setting-effects)
 - **Status reason**: Shows the current go-live status of the form.
 A form must be live before you can use it in a marketing page or embed it on an external site.
 You can't change this setting here; use buttons on the command bar instead.
 More information: [Go live to make your marketing form available for use](#form-go-live)

 ![Form settings in the header](media/form-header-settings.png "Form settings in the header")